NeckerFree/CarsAPI/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: CarsAPI
+# Final capstone project: CarsAPI

-> This is a back-end application: A database that stores data to handle the car front-end app.
+> This is a back-end application: A database that stores data to handle the car front-end app CRUD operations.
-> The API was set to be accessed only when the user has been authenticated and each of the requests is made along with a token.
+> The API was set to be accessed only when the user has been authenticated and each of the requests is made with JWT.

 ## Built With

 - Ruby on Rails
 - PostgreSql
-- Boostrap
+- FactoryBot - Faker
 - Rspec

 ## Live Demo (if available)